Camomile or Chamomile? That is the Question

 A source of much confusion, there are actually two ways to spell it.
 The name "Camomile" can also be spelt "chamomile" because it derives from the Greek name for this beautiful herb "Khamaimelon", which literally translates to Kamai (earth) and melon (apple), thanks to its delicious apple-like aroma.

-Camomile (without the h) is the traditional Middle English spelling – when it became popular in the Middle Ages as remedy for sleep, fevers and skin conditions.
+Camomile (without the h) is the more traditional middle English spelling – which is around the time it became popular as a remedy for sleep, fevers, and skin conditions.

 ¿Te Negro, O Manzanilla?

 Camomile tea is very popular in Mexico, where they call it manzanilla.
 So much so that if you order a cup of tea, your waiter will almost always ask "¿te negro, o Manzanilla?" ("Black tea or camomile?")

 Much like most of our herbal teas, camomile tea is naturally caffeine-free, as well as being sugar-free and with only four calories a cup!

 And, though we absolutely love pure organic camomile tea on its own, our amazing blenders have created a huge variety of flavours to complement this heavenly herbal infusion!

 Combining it with a drop of honey only adds to its wonderfully soothing comfort.
 Plus, it mixes perfectly with other fruits and herbs such as apple, vanilla, and even orange blossom.

 One of the many potential benefits of camomile tea is its relaxing and calming effect.

 Camomile contains apigenin, an antioxidant that produces a natural sedative effect.
 This is why we use it as part of our Sleep tea (and in our Moment of Calm tea), as it helps to promote sleepiness.
 That and its deliciously fragrant flavour makes it a really soothing choice.